srl-labs/containerlab/docs/manual/shared-sockets.md

 </video>

 ## Registration
-Tunnels set up by mysocket.io are personal, thus users are required to create a personal account within the service.
-Luckily, the [registration](https://mysocket.readthedocs.io/en/latest/mysocketctl/mysocket.html#creating-an-account) is trivial, all you need to provide is an email and the public SSH key that will be used to set up tunnels.
+Tunnels set up by mysocket.io are associated with a user who set them, thus users are required to register within the service.
+Luckily, the [registration](https://mysocket.readthedocs.io/en/latest/mysocketctl/mysocket.html#creating-an-account) is trivial, all you need to provide is an email and a public SSH key that will be used to set up tunnels.

-For convenience, containerlab comes with a script to create mysocket.io account:
+For convenience, containerlab comes with a script to create mysocket.io account in one go:

 ```bash
 # create mysocket.io account